bitnami/charts/redmine/README.md

 $ helm edit redmine
 ```

-Here you can update the MariaDB root password, Redmine admin username, password and email address in `tpl/values.toml`, the default values of which are:
+Here you can update the MariaDB root password, Redmine admin username, password, email address and language in `tpl/values.toml`.
+When not specified, the default values are:

  - `mariadbPassword`: `bitnami`
  - `redmineUser`: `user`
  - `redminePassword`: `bitnami`
  - `redmineEmail`: `user@example.com`
+ - `redmineLanguage`: `en`

 > Note:
 >